 Making a difference to the health, education and self sufficiency of St Luke’s community in Mannya

-Mannya Update January 2024
+Mission Mannya 2024

 The Mannya Advisory Committee would like to thank all those who have contributed to the education of students throughout the 2023 school year.
 We anticipate being able to continue to support students throughout 2024, with your ongoing assistance.
 We are really pleased to report that the parish hall is well underway.
 Money raised for the Hall as a result of our parish appeal was sent late in 2023 and the foundations and wall structure are taking shape.
 The building will be completed in stages but Fr Emma was keen to commence the project and advance the building as far as possible, with the available funds.
 Fr Emma has provided detailed invoices of expenditure and a few photos of progress.
 Thank you to everyone who contributed to the capital appeal.
 We look forward to providing further details of building progress as they become available.